 Visiting seniors in their home, not judging, not advising, listening and helping seniors understand their issues in order to find coping skills and strategies.

-JSA provides at least two of peer counselling training sessions per year, in order to maintain a certain number of counsellors working.
+JSA provides at least two of Peer Support training sessions per year, in order to maintain a certain number of volunteers working.
 Since our volunteers are seniors we lose a certain amount of trained volunteers through attrition, health problems, family problems or death.
-This is why the training programs have to be kept and many intensified, as the demand for our peer support counselling is growing daily.
-Prior to being admitted into a peer counselling training session,
+This is why the training programs have to be kept and many intensified, as the demand for our peer support program is growing daily.
+Prior to being admitted into a peer support training session,

 Prospective volunteers are screened and must pass a Criminal Records Check.
-Upon successfully completing of intensive training the graduates receive a Peer Counselling Certificate.
-Peer counsellors are then matched with appropriate clients.
+Upon successfully completing of intensive training the graduates receive a Certified Senior Peer Support Certificate.
+Peer Support volunteers are then matched with appropriate clients.

-Counselling sessions are generally provided on a weekly basis.
-Peer counsellors receive ongoing educational training and volunteer/client support through our professional staff.
+Peer Support sessions are generally provided on a weekly basis.
+Peer Support volunteers receive ongoing educational training and volunteer/client support through our professional staff.